-Community Media Access Collaborative (CMAC) is a membership-based, 501(c)(3) non-profit organization created to help citizens, schools, non-profits, public agencies and others better connect with our community through the use of media.
+Community Media Access Collaborative (CMAC) is a 501(c)(3) non-profit organization created to help citizens, schools, non-profits, public agencies and others better connect with our community through the use of media.

 Our mission is to empower community voices by promoting media literacy, civic engagement, cultural understanding, and creative expression.

 Our Community Media Center is located in the historic Fresno Bee building in downtown Fresno and opened on April 13, 2012.
 The media center offers a full range of production tools and training at low or no cost to community users.
 The facility includes a TV studio, podcast studio, editing suites, computer lab, meeting spaces, and more.
 CMAC also operates three television channels on Comcast Xfinity and AT&T U-verse, and streams 24/7 on Roku, Apple TV, Amazon Fire TV, and cmac.tv.
 These platforms are available for community producers to distribute the video and audio programming they create.

 ¡Yo hablo español!

 Community Media Manager

 Marketing & Development Manager